Chamrousse: Tour de France

 The climb of Chamrousse was used in the mountain time-trial in the 2001 Tour de France.
 Lance Armstrong won the stage (#11) on 18 July 2001, when he took just over an hour to complete the hors catégorie climb from Grenoble to the ski resort.
 In 2012, Armstrong was disqualified from winning this stage, following the Lance Armstrong doping case.

 The ski station was re-visited by the race on 18 July 2014.
 The winner of the 197 km stage 13 from Saint-Étienne was the Italian Vincenzo Nibali who increased his lead over his nearest rivals, with Richie Porte, who began the day second overall, losing nine minutes on the climb.

+Climate

+On average, Chamrousse experiences 135.8 days per year with a minimum temperature below 0 C, 15.3 days per year with a minimum temperature below -10 C, 44.8 days per year with a maximum temperature below 0 C, and no days per year with a maximum temperature above 30 C. The record high temperature was 28.6 C on 18 July 2023, while the record low temperature was -23.3 C on 5 February 2012.